 Dean: Yeah, and how many times has that actually worked for us?

-- The X-Files episode "Jose Chung's From Outer Space" features Jesse Ventura playing a Man in Black who tries to persuade someone who saw a UFO into questioning his vision and perception and believing he only saw "the planet Venus".
+- The X-Files: In "Jose Chung's 'From Outer Space'", a Man in Black tries to persuade someone who saw a UFO into questioning his vision and perception and believing he only saw "the planet Venus".

 "No other object has been misidentified as a flying saucer more often than the planet Venus."